SBCompSciClub/SBCompSciClub.github.io/club/pages/calendar/bottom.md

 - <font style="color: blue;font-size: 130%">May 23, 2019</font>
 - <font style="color: blue;font-size: 130%">Jun 6, 2019</font>

 Dates listed here are subject to change at <span draggable="true">anytime</span>.
-For significant changes, we will most likely send an email.
+For significant changes, we will most likely send an email and/or notify you on remind.

 <p></p>